hangnguyen5907/Health-Insurance-Cross-Sell-Prediction/README.md

 ## Dataset<a name="dataset"></a>
 * This project relates to the Vehicle Insurance data set, which can be found in the file train.csv in the data folder.
 It contains a number of variables for 381109 different ID customers in a company.
+* The dataset has been divided into 2 parts for you: train and test test.

 ## How to Run<a name="run"></a>
 ### Install requirements <a name="install"></a>
+- Invironment:
-- Python: Python version 3
+   + Python version 3
+   + Google colab
+   + Jupyter notebook

 - libraries: Pandas, Numpy, Seaborn, matplotlib, Scikit-Learn, imblearn, catboost